 - Change air filters frequently.
 Forced-air furnaces circulate airborne dust containing lint, animal dander, bacteria, fabric fiber, and food material.

-- See a board certified allergist to determine what is causing your allergy or asthma problems.
+- See a board-certified allergist to determine what is causing your allergy or asthma problems.
 An allergy test will confirm what triggers your allergic symptoms.
+You will receive your results within minutes and a treatment plan can be prepared to set you on the path to better health.

-If you think you might be suffering from winter allergies, schedule an appointment to speak with one of our 17 board-certified allergy and asthma specialists today.
+If you think your symptoms might be caused by indoor allergens especially during the winter months, schedule an appointment to speak with one of our board-certified allergy and asthma specialists today.
+19 locations throughout Atlanta and north Georgia.